Basalt and volcanoes

-In the Roman Empire, the Romans used basalt for roads, because it was very hard so it would last a long time.
+In the Roman Empire, the Romans used this hard stone for roads, because it was very hard so it would last a long time.
 They still used basalt for grinding stones, too.
-Roman traders often shipped basalt (bu-SALT) grinding stones on sailing ships to markets all over the Mediterranean, so people could have good grinding stones even where there weren’t any volcanoes.
+Roman traders often shipped grinding stones on sailing ships to markets all over the Mediterranean, so people could have good grinding stones even where there weren’t any volcanoes.

 In the Roman Empire, people made more complicated basalt grindstones.
 This one, shaped like an hourglass set over a cone-shaped piece underneath, is a typical Roman grain mill.

 Slavery in ancient Rome

 Where do donkeys come from?

 Bibliography and further reading about igneous stone and and volcanoes: